learn-co-curriculum/dsc-nlp-section-intro/README.md

 ### Natural Language Tool Kit (NLTK)

-We start by providing more context on the Natural Language Toolkit, NLTK for short.  most common python library used for NLP tasks is **Natural Language Tool Kit**, or NLTK for short.
-This library was developed by researchers at the University of Pennsylvania, and has quickly become the most powerful and complete library of NLP tools available.
+We'll start by providing more context on the Natural Language Toolkit(NLTK), one of the most popular NLP libraries used in python.
+This library was developed by researchers at the University of Pennsylvania, and it has quickly become one of the most powerful and complete library of NLP tools available.

 ### Regular Expressions